 It is my plan to give you some useful

-information about grants that can help with this emotional voyage.
+information about mortgage grants that can help with this emotional voyage.

-To begin with, the State of New Jersey does offer a New Jersey first time home buyer grant program for its residents.
-This is good news because not all states are able to offer assistance to first time home buyers.
+To begin with, the State of New Jersey does not offer a New Jersey first time home buyer grant program for its residents.
+It used to, but now it has some awesome assistance programs that can become like a grant.

-The state agency which maintains New Jersey's first time home buyer grant program is the New Jersey Division of Community Resources.
+The state agency which maintains New Jersey's first time home buyer grant program is the New Jersey Housing and Mortgage Finance Agency.

 There are limitations for this program you should investigate.
 One restriction is you must be a first time home buyer.
 That means you haven't owned a home in the past three years.

 The cool thing about this is you can become a first time home buyer again!
 New Jersey is really trying to help their residents to become home owners.

 There are other programs you may want to check out when you visit the above website.